AnimaTardeb/Meiogenix-UGDR/README.md

 Importantly at the end of this step, Galocal you will output in the result folder : a VCF file and base level depth of coverage file.

-If VCF files and/or depth of coverage files are already present the user directly run [UGDR ](#UGDR).
+If VCF files and/or depth of coverage files are already present the user might skip this part and directly run [UGDR ](#UGDR).

 ### Run Galocal ###